 There are a multitude of ways that cedar allergies can affect your health.
 You might think of sneezing, some itchy and watery eyes, and maybe some nasal blockage, but where cedar can get nasty is when it starts causing symptoms like sinus headaches and facial pain that might cause you to miss out on life.
 And while cedar fever doesn’t cause your temperature to go up like an actual fever, some of the symptoms can be just as debilitating if allergies get out of control.

-Cedar flares up every year and you simply can’t avoid it, so here’s 5 things you need to do to finally conquer cedar.
+Cedar flares up every year and you simply can’t avoid it, so here’s 4 easy ways you can prepare for cedar season.